ruf10/ruf10.github.io/_pages/service.md

 ---
 {% include base_path %}

+## Referee for the Pittsburgh Interdisciplinary Mathematics Review (PIMR), a peer-reviewed open-access journal
+For more info please check [website](https://pimr.pitt.edu/pimr).

 ## President of the AWM (Association of Women in Mathematics) Pittsburgh Chapter
 I host monthly graduate student seminars, inviting speakers worldwide to promote equal opportunities and encourage women to pursue careers in mathematics.
 I also organize coffee chats and semester-end dinners to foster community and engagement.
 Additionally, I collaborate with the University of Pittsburgh's Girls' Summer Math Camp, inspiring girls from diverse backgrounds to become future mathematicians, engineers, and scientists.